fbpx

 No one inside the bar spoke English.
 After a couple of drinks, which depleted my cash, I presented the bartender with my credit card.
 She had no idea what I was saying.
 I had to be relayed to several people, each of whom understood less English than the previous person, until I finally came to the obvious conclusion: cash only.

 So I went out back to the patio.
-An elderly Black man was helping himself to a tray of stewed meat and a stack of tortillas that were sitting on a plastic table.
+An elderly black man was helping himself to a tray of stewed meat and a stack of tortillas that were sitting on a plastic table.
 They seemed to be free for the taking.
 The only place to sit was the backseat of a van, which had been ripped out and placed against the outside of the bar.
 I pulled out a smoke.

 Van seats outside bar.